neophora/docs/api/GetHeaderByHashInJSON.md

 # GetHeaderByHashInJSON

-get header by hash in json
+get header by hash (big endian) in json

 ## Input